RedHatQE/widgetastic.patternfly5/README.md

 Built on top of [widgetastic.core](https://github.com/RedHatQE/widgetastic.core) with **Playwright** as the browser automation engine, this library provides a robust and modern approach to UI testing for PatternFly components.

+> **Note**: The `main` branch now uses **Playwright** for browser automation.
+For the legacy Selenium implementation, please refer to the [legacy-selenium-support](https://github.com/RedHatQE/widgetastic.patternfly5/tree/legacy-selenium-support) branch.

 ## Installation

 ```bash